luke-h1/Infra/README.md

 5. Submit a pull request detailing the changes made

+## alternatives:
+  * if you run a linux machine the following repository may be helpful in automating your setup: https://github.com/luke-h1/linux-server-automation

 ## License
 This project is licensed under the MIT License -